 International Baccalaureate (IB) program2

 The amount of credit awarded and the minimum passing scores for successful completion of AP, IB, and CLEP is distributed annually by the Chancellor's Office in a coded memorandum.
+Per CSU EO 1036 I.B.3.a, credits earned by passing standardized examinations shall be applicable as [university sets policy whether general education, major, or elective credits – wondering what registrar is currently accepting as???].

 Students shall ensure official test scores and/or transcripts are sent to Fresno State for evaluation.